- Books, Literature, and Writing»

 Hurtful Words That Shatter The Human Soul

 Words That Penetrate The Human Soul

-As we uncover the power of words let us begin to realize the strong effect and impact words have on us.
-Words can either lift us up or they can drag us down.
-And then there are those Words That Penetrate The Human Soul.
+As we uncover the power of words let's begin by realizing the strong effect and impact words have on us.
+Every word we choose either lifts us up or drags us down.
+And then there are those words that penetrate the human soul.